Skip to content

 Channels and the CSP Model

-In the previous article, we explored the Actor model—organizing concurrency through identified Actors and asynchronous message passing.
-In this article, we look at another school of thought that also advocates "not sharing memory": CSP (Communicating Sequential Processes).
+In the previous article, we discussed the Actor model—organizing concurrency using stateful Actors and asynchronous message passing.
+In this article, we will look at another school of thought that also advocates "don't share memory": CSP (Communicating Sequential Processes).

-In this article, we start with the theoretical foundations of CSP, then implement a Go-like communication pipeline in C++, including buffered/unbuffered channels, close semantics, and the select pattern.
-Finally, we discuss when to use channels and when to use locks directly.
+In this article, we will start with the theoretical foundations of CSP, then implement a Go-like communication pipeline in C++, including buffered/unbuffered channels, close semantics, and the select pattern.
+Finally, we will discuss when to use channels and when to use locks directly.

 Environment Setup